ballerina-platform/module-ballerina-mqtt/docs/spec/spec.md

 ## Introduction
-This is the specification for the MQTT standard library of [Ballerina language](https://ballerina.io/), which can send and receive messages by connecting to a MQTT broker.
+This is the specification for the MQTT standard library of [Ballerina language](https://ballerina.io/), which can send and receive messages by connecting to an MQTT broker.

 The MQTT library specification has evolved and may continue to evolve in the future.
 The released versions of the specification can be found under the relevant GitHub tag.